haoxing-du/haoxing-du.github.io/content/post/psi-epistemic.md

 <img src="/images/psi-epi/update.jpeg" alt="examples of post-measurement update" width="800"/>
 </center>

+Hopefully, you can already see the shadows of some familiar quantum phenomenology.
+Remember, quantum states are analogous to the epistemic states in this theory.
+For example, it is clear that wavefunction collapse, which is a truly pretty problematic process if one thinks the wavefunction is ontic, is nothing more than the epistemic update upon learning new information after a measurement (and the disturbance it introduces).
+It is also easy to see that the two measurements discussed in the example above don't commute: doing the left measurement first deterministically yields outcome 1, whereas if it is done after the right measurement, both outcomes are 50-50.
+This looks an awful lot like the basic behavior in Stern-Gerlach experiments: measuring the spin along the $z$-axis does not commute with measuring it along the $x$-axis.

-This is essentially all one needs to define Spekkens' toy model.
-As it turns out, this is also all one needs to reproduce a large part of quantum theory.
-To make the connection with quantum theory, we just need to identify the allowed epistemic states on a toy bit with quantum states as the following:
+Indeed, to make the connection with quantum theory, we just need to identify the allowed epistemic states on a toy bit with quantum states as the following:

 <center>
 <img src="/images/psi-epi/bloch.jpeg" alt="the Bloch sphere" width="500"/>